-I watched DOA recently and reaffirmed my opinion that it's one of the great B pulp stories of all time.
+I watched DOA this snowy afternoon and reaffirmed my opinion that it's one of the great B pulp stories of all time.

 Hw can you miss with an opening like that?
 This is pure noir from first frame to last, an almost surreal experience of radioactive drugs (the scene with the doctor telling him that he's going to die is handled flawlessly), the almost documentary-like observation of San Francisco architecture, the quick vicious violence.